How to define your ICP when you sell a horizontal B2B product

 Firmbase was built specifically for horizontal ICP mapping.
 You describe the kind of company you're looking for in plain English, and Firmbase searches across Companies House filings, job posting data, and funding round information to find UK companies that match.

 The result is a continuously updated view of your ICP - not a list you pull once and let go stale - with the companies showing the strongest current signals surfaced at the top.
-New director appointments, growth in filed accounts, and relevant hiring all feed into the signal score automatically.

 Frequently asked questions